feihelab/feihelab.github.io/_pages/about.md

 1. [Dec 2021] I am co-editing a Special Issue for *Frontiers in Computational Neuroscience & Frontiers in Neuroinformatics* on [Nonlinear Connectivity, Causality and Information Processing in Neuroscience](https://www.frontiersin.org/research-topics/20200/nonlinear-connectivity-causality-and-information-processing-in-neuroscience).
 Welcome for submissions!
 Please submit your manuscript by 31 January, 2022.

-2. [Oct 2021] I organised a CSM spotlight series event on [Nonlinear connectivity and frequency-domain analysis in neuroscience](https://www.coventry.ac.uk/research/about-us/research-events/2021/nonlinear-connectivity-and-frequency-domain-analysis-in-neuroscience/), very pleased to invite Dr Alex Zhigalov (Univ. of Birmingham) and my PhD student (Rajintha) to give joint seminar talks.
+2. [Oct 2021] I organised a CSM spotlight series event on [Nonlinear connectivity and frequency-domain analysis in neuroscience](https://www.coventry.ac.uk/research/about-us/research-events/2021/nonlinear-connectivity-and-frequency-domain-analysis-in-neuroscience/).

-3. [Oct 2021] Fully-funded PhD studentships (international, UK/EU) are available for January 2022 start, jointly led by me and Dr Min Wu from Singapore A-STAR, on [Network Inference, Brain Connectivity & Machine Learning](https://www.findaphd.com/phds/project/network-inference-and-machine-learning-understanding-brain-connectivity-and-neurological-disorders/?p134398).
+3. [Oct 2021] Fully-funded PhD studentships (international, UK/EU) are available for January 2022 start, jointly led by me and Dr M. Wu from Singapore A-STAR, on [Network Inference, Brain Connectivity & Machine Learning](https://www.findaphd.com/phds/project/network-inference-and-machine-learning-understanding-brain-connectivity-and-neurological-disorders/?p134398).
 Application deadline: 04 October 2021.
 Please email me your CV before apply.

 4. [August 2021] New preprint - D Klepl, F He, M Wu, DJ Blackburn, P Sarrigiannis, [Bispectrum-based Cross-frequency Functional Connectivity: A Study of Alzheimer's Disease](https://www.biorxiv.org/content/10.1101/2021.08.07.455499v1), bioRxiv, doi: https://doi.org/10.1101/2021.08.07.455499, August 2021.

 5. New preprint!
 Nice work from *Dominik Klepl* on [Characterising Alzheimer's Disease with EEG-based Energy Landscape Analysis](https://arxiv.org/abs/2102.09882).
 The results show AD patients’ brain network/state transition are more constrained with more local minima, less variation and smaller basins.
 Those features of Energy Landscape can potentially be used to predict AD with high accuracy.

-6. Our review (with Dr Yuan Yang) on [Nonlinear System Identification of Neural Systems from Neurophysiological Signals](https://www.sciencedirect.com/science/article/pii/S0306452220307703) is published in *Neuroscience*.
+6. Our review on [Nonlinear System Identification of Neural Systems from Neurophysiological Signals](https://www.sciencedirect.com/science/article/pii/S0306452220307703) is published in *Neuroscience*.
 You can find the [preprint here](https://www.researchgate.net/publication/343563477_Nonlinear_System_Identification_of_Neural_Systems_from_Neurophysiological_Signals).

 ------